poniponiponiponiponiponiponiponiponi/poniponiponiponiponiponiponiponiponi.github.io/_posts/2025-05-16-Challenges-I-Wrote-For-BtS-CTF-2025.markdown

 ![image](/files/bts/imgs/poni.png)

-Those are the parts of the source code that matters (you can find the full source in the files linked above):
+Those are the parts of the source code that matter (you can find the full source in the files linked at the beginning):

 ```c
 #define PONI write(1, poni, 4);